 What if we started asking more meaningful questions right now?

 Without ‘what ifs’, we would not have the vehicles that transport us to work, the lightbulbs that illuminate our offices, or the computers we rely on.
 And once we’re at work, it’s questions that will keep us moving forward.

-Questions, and the thoughtful answers they provoke, foster smoother and more effective interactions, strengthen rapport and trust and lead groups toward discovery.
-Moreover, they remind us of the wonder and curiosity that came so easily during childhood, and which may prove valuable innovation tools at work.
+Questions, and the thoughtful answers they provoke, foster smoother and more effective interactions, strengthen rapport and trust, and lead groups towards discovery.
+Moreover, they remind us of the wonder and curiosity that came so easily during childhood, and which may prove to be valuable innovation tools at work.

 Register for insights and updates or implement one of our levy-funded leadership programmes by clicking on the buttons below.